Anderson-McQueen: Pet death care

 In 2006, John and his wife Nikki McQueen founded Pet Passages, an addition of Anderson-McQueen that provides funeral and cremation services to the pet community of Pinellas County.
 In 2013, Pet Passages surpassed its human counterpart in death care services.

 Special services

 After the state of Florida added the term "consumable" to rephrase existing statute regulating burial and cremation policies and procedures in 2009, Anderson-McQueen Funeral Home became the industry's first to carry out a flameless cremation.

 Flameless cremation is an alternative to the traditional cremation process that substitutes water in place of flames.
 Flameless cremation, also known as bio-cremation, works through a process called Alkali Hydrolysis which uses a compounded liquid solution that is 95 percent water and five percent potassium hydroxide (KOH).
 The body is submerged into the "Resomator," a special chamber developed by Glasgow-based manufacturer Resumation.
 The practice was permitted after mortuary scientists and cremation specialists demonstrated to state and city officials that the residue left behind following the bio cremation process could be diluted to a soluble liquid with a measurable pH level not exceeding 11.5.

-Bio-cremation is carried out through a process known as Alkaline hydrolysis.
-Alkali hydrolysis takes place using a compounded liquid solution that is 95 percent water and 5 percent potassium hydroxide (KOH).
-The body is submerged into the Resomator, a special chamber developed by Glaskow-based manufacturer Resumation.